Skip to main content

 Before committing, open the Changes panel and read every file — not only the ones you expected.
 Agents sometimes touch imports, shared utilities, or generated files you didn’t mention.
 Worth knowing what landed.

-Write a commit message
+Review or write a commit message

 Click Commit